CI-TRACS/High_Performance_Computing/README.md

 # Computationl Resources

-* Introduction to High Performance Computing via Open OnDemand to use interactive computing and the Slurm batch scheduler for running scientific codes.
+* Introduction to High Performance Computing via Open OnDemand
 * Introduction to NSF Jetstream2 cloud computing resource for using and creating virtual machines
 * Introduction to the Tapis Abaco function-as-a-service for on-demand cloud computing resources to perform computation.
 ---